Preston weather forecast: This is when rain is set to hit Preston

 What will the weather be like this morning in Preston?

-This morning is set to see sunny spells, with the temperature reaching 10C by lunchtime.
+This morning is set to see a mixture of sunny spells and cloud, with the temperature reaching 11C by lunchtime.

 What will the weather be like this afternoon in Preston?

-This afternoon is set to be similar, with sunny spells throughout the afternoon.
-There will be some periods of cloud and the temperature will only increase slightly to its peak of 14C by mid-afternoon.
+This afternoon will be similar, with the temperature only increasing slightly to its peak of 12C by 3pm.

 What will the weather be like this evening and tonight in Preston?

-The sunshine will disappear from early evening onward and temperatures will begin to cool, beginning to dip after to 8pm.
+The sunshine will disappear from early evening onwards and temperatures will begin to cool after 7pm.

 What will the weather be like tomorrow in Preston?